Complete your COVID Screening

 Founded in 1985, Circle Square Ranch Grand River (formally Brantford) has been operating as a life-changing summer camp for children and youth.
 We are committed to seeing young people transformed by the love of God actively at work in their lives.

-You will earn 70 hours of community service for every full week you serve at CSR.
-You can use this experience to put on future job applications, university/ college applications, scholarship applications and more!
+If you are in highschool, you will earn 70 hours of community service towards your diploma for every full week you volunteer at CSR.
+You can also use this experience to put on future job applications, university/ college applications, scholarship applications and more!

-We have approximately 20 individuals on our Senior Staff team and 50-80 volunteers that serve at camp over the course of the summer.
+We have approximately 20 individuals on our Senior Staff team, 10 on our Core Team, and 50-100 on our Impact Team that serve at camp over the course of the summer.

 Activities vary depending on the camp, but they include: horseback riding, swimming, high ropes, initiative course, wall climbing, archery, crafts, sling shots, trampolines, variety of recreational activities, large camp games, canteen, devotions, campfires, theme meals, and more.

 We have a mixture of cabins, lodge & occasionally wagons with bunk beds.
-Your accommodations will change from week to week depending on how many kids we have at camp & your job assignment.
+Your accommodations may change from week to week depending on how many kids we have at camp & your job assignment.
+If you are an international staff or volunteer, you may also have a separate residence on the weekends in various staff accommodations around the property.
+Click here to see some photos of our various facilities.

 Yes!
 All bathrooms have electricity, regular flushing toilets and showers.
 All cabins & covered wagons have electricity.